shwezhu/shwezhu.github.io/content/post/networking/007-tunneling-protocols.md

 ## 2. Types of Tunneling protocol

-In addition to GRE, IPsec, IP-in-IP, and SSH, other tunneling protocols include:
+In addition to **GRE, IPsec, IP-in-IP, and SSH**, other tunneling protocols include:

 - Point-to-Point Tunneling Protocol (PPTP)
 - Secure Socket Tunneling Protocol (SSTP)